Isometry groups and mapping class groups of spherical 3-orbifolds: Isometry groups of spherical three-orbifolds

 \end{Lemma}

 First, it is necessary to understand the normalizers of the finite subgroups of $S^3$.
 These are listed for instance in \cite{mccullough}.
 We report a list here:

 We split the computation in several cases, including in each case those groups for which the techniques involved are comparable.
 Families 1, $1'$, 11, $11'$ are treated in a systematic way in Case \ref{casedifficult}, although for some special values of the indices, they should in principle fall in the categories of some of the previous cases.
 In the following we denote by $D_n$ the dihedral group of order $n$ and $O$ is the octahedral group (that is isomorphic to $O^*/C_2$, and also to the symmetric group on 4 elements).
+If $A$ is an abelian group, we denote by $\mathrm{Dih}(A)$ the semidirect product $\mathbb{Z}_2\ltimes A$ where the involution in $\mathbb{Z}_2$ inverts by conjugation each element of the normal subgroup $A.$

 \begin{case} $\tilde G$ is a product, i.e. $L=L_K$ and $R=R_K$. \end{case}

 In this case $L/L_K$ and $R/R_K$ are trivial groups, hence the conditions of Lemma \ref{lemma diagramma} are trivially satisfied.
 Therefore $\Norm_{S^3\times S^3}(\tilde G)=\Norm_{S^3}(L)\times\Norm_{S^3}(R)$.
 Hence $\Isom\!^+\!(S^3/G)=(\Norm_{S^3}(L)/L)\times(\Norm_{S^3}(R)/R)$.
 This is the case of Families 2, 5, 7, 9, 10, 14, 15, 19 and Groups 20, 23, 24, 25, 29, 30 of Table \ref{subgroup}.